 There is another portrait in the Terza anticamera which is wrongly identified on the label as Adelgunde; it shows a lady in a large red head-dress.
-Presumably it is of Maria Teresa Cybo.
+Presumably it is of Princess Maria Teresa Cybo.
 Also in this room is a portrait of Duke Alfonso IV of Modena, father-in-law of King James II and VII.

 The next room is the Sala del Trono off which is the Salottino d'Oro, with magnificent gilt walls.
 Next to the Sala del Trono is the Sala di lettura.
 On the left wall of this room is a portrait of the four children of Queen Mary III and II painted in 1836 by Bernardino Rossi.
 4 Francis wears a military uniform with a white and blue waste sash.
 Around his neck he wears the insignia of the Austrian Order of the Golden Fleece.
 In his left hand he holds a feluca.
 His brother Ferdinand is also in a military uniform and holding a feluca.
 Their sister Maria Theresa is seated painting her sister Maria Beatrice who stands at the right.
 Maria Teresa wears on her left shoulder the insignia of the Austrian Order of the Starry Cross.
 This work has been the subject of much misunderstanding as to the identies of both the artist and the subjects.
 5 In the background of the portrait is a painting of a newborn child; it has been suggested that this represents a painting by Queen Mary III and II.
 6

-To the left of the portrait of Queen Mary is a matching oil on canvas portrait of her husband, Duke Francis IV of Modena, also by Adeodata Malatesta.
+To the left of the portrait of Queen Mary is a matching oil on canvas portrait of her husband, Duke Francis IV of Modena, also by Adeodato Malatesta.
 8 Francis wears the scarlet robes of a knight of the Austrian Order of the Golden Fleece.
 On the table to his right are two crowns, one of an archduke of Austria, the other of a duke of Modena and Reggio.
 His right hand rests on a bound copy of the Codice Estense, the code of law published in 1771 and restored by Francis IV in 1814.

 It is also possible to visit two large rooms to the right of the Sala Colleoni - the Sala dello Stringa o di Psiche and the Sala d'Onore.

-To the left of the entrance passage is a corridor on the wall of which hangs an oil on canvas portrait by Adeodata Malatesta of the comte de Chambord, husband of Princess Maria Theresa, and brother-in-law of King Francis I. 9 The comte de Chambord stands on the balcony of the Palazzo Cavalli Gussoni (now Palazzo Franchetti) in Venice with the Church of Santa Maria della Salute on the other side of the Grand Canal in the background.
+To the left of the entrance passage is a corridor on the wall of which hangs an oil on canvas portrait by Adeodato Malatesta of the comte de Chambord, husband of Princess Maria Theresa, and brother-in-law of King Francis I. 9 The comte de Chambord stands on the balcony of the Palazzo Cavalli Gussoni (now Palazzo Franchetti) in Venice with the Church of Santa Maria della Salute on the other side of the Grand Canal in the background.